S33bu/DS_RENT/README.md

 The code can be run on your computer by following these steps:
 1. Clone the repository or download it as a ZIP and extract it to your path of choice;
 2. Install an environment in which to use Jupyter Notebook (VSCode, Anaconda, Jupyter Notebook etc.) alongside the dependencies required;
-3. Installing the following Python packages in your environment using your environment's equivalent of
+3. Install the following Python packages in your environment using your environment's equivalent of
 ```shell
 pip install matplotlib pandas numpy scikit-learn seaborn scikit-optimize
 ```